Chapter: Allocation

 “Can you confirm that the emergency reroute of municipal water to the eastern agricultural sector has been denied?”

-The mayor adjusted the stack of papers in front of her.
+The mayor adjusted the stack of papers in front of her with the deliberateness of someone who has decided that handling objects calmly is itself a form of communication.

 “It has not been denied,” she said.
 “The override request is under review.”